-A full and final IVA can be proposed when the person in debt has access to a lump sum of money, such as from a relative or remortgage, but they do not have any other ongoing disposable income which could be used towards monthly debt repayments, unless the full and final offer was such as to pay creditors in full.
+A full and final IVA can be proposed when the person in debt has access to a lump sum of money.
+It could be a gift from a relative or a remortgage, for example.
+Often they do not have any other ongoing disposable income which could be used towards monthly debt repayments. unless the full and final offer is big enough to pay creditors in full.

 The offer of a full and final IVA settlement can be made at the initial IVA proposal stage or at any point during the IVA to bring it to an early conclusion.

 Anybody already in an IVA should speak to their supervisor, who would make this offer to creditors for them.